qurator-spk/sbb_knowledge-base/README.md

 ***
 # Preprocessing of digital collections:

+See Makefile for entire pre-processing chain.

 ## Altotool

-Extract the OCR confidences as well as the text from a bunch of ALTO files and save them into one large .csv file.
+Extract the OCR confidences as well as the text from a bunch of ALTO files and save them into one large CSV or SQLITE3 file.

 ### Usage